-Including clever and engaging content in your book tour portfolio is a must for authors.
-The more uniquely original content you can supply your participating book tour hosts, the better.
+Including clever and engaging content in your book event portfolio is a must for authors.
+The more uniquely original content you can supply your participating hosts, the better.
 This gives your hosts plenty of material from which to choose.
 They might even love your supplied author guest posts and interviews so much that they’ll happily share more than one post on their blog.
 That’s even more exposure for you and your book!

 However, you might be saying, “Ugh…I just never know what kinds of posts to write.
 I’ve written my book and now I have to write some more?”
 Yes, you have to write some more.
-If you’re a fiction author, character interviews should be at the top of your tour content list.
+If you’re a fiction author, character interviews should be at the top of your content list.
 Why?

 Your Characters Can Promote Your Book for You